top of page

 PWGAsset 9@3x.png

-We are celebrating more than 20 years of successful endangered species conservation in West Africa.
-During this time, Project Wild Gambia has contributed to the data collection, conservation, and research of some of the rarest animals through conservation expeditions, university field courses, and wildlife tours.
-As a by-product of our eco-tourism, we benefit the local people and the economy of The Gambia.
+We are celebrating more than 20 years of successful endangered species conservation in The Gambia.
+During this time, Project Wild Gambia has contributed to the research, data collection, and conservation of some of the rarest species.
+Our research projects lead to the development of ecotourism initiatives which not only conserves the country's most threatened wildlife, but also helps to alleviate poverty in local communities and boost the Gambian economy.

 Our Wild Story